 If your Crimson Card is lost or stolen, you should report it immediately by contacting either the Crimson Card Office or Campus Safety (after business hours).
 Temporary and/or replacement IDs are available at the Crimson Card Office (TLC) during normal business hours.
 After hours, Temporary IDs can be obtained from the Campus Safety Office (Crawford).
-Current card replacement fee is \$20.00 (subject to change).
+For the current ID Card Replacement Fee, please refer to the Student Accounts: Billing and Payments section under Expenses.

 You are responsible for any misuse or abuse of the card until it is reported as lost.
 You can read all of the "Terms and Conditions" regarding your card and Crimson Cash by logging onto myGCC and going to the "Crimson Cash Deposits" portlet on the Financial Info tab.
-If you believe you have just "misplaced" your card and believe you will find it, you can get a temporary access card at the Campus Safety Office to get into your residence hall.
+If you believe you have just "misplaced" your card and believe you will find it, you can get a temporary card from the Crimson Card office during normal business hours.
+After office hours you can acquire a temporary access card at the Campus Safety Office to get into your residence hall.
 Temporary cards must be returned when you either find your card or purchase a new card.
 Temp cards are deactivated after 48 hours.
 Replacement cards can be picked up at the Crimson Card office in the TLC during posted business hours.
 The student Crimson Card must be surrendered to Student Life and Learning if you are leaving the College for reasons other than graduation.